 Asynchronous/Synchronous Teaching Certificate Online Programs

-If you decide to enroll in one of the many available online teacher preparation programs, you will need to be aware of the differences among these degree plans, chiefly their content delivery methods.
+If you decide to enroll in one of the many available online alternative certification programs in teacher preparation programs, you will need to be aware of the differences among these degree plans, chiefly their content delivery methods.
 Generally speaking, these content delivery methods fall into one of two categories: asynchronous and synchronous.

 Asynchronous online teaching certificate programs are the most flexible of the two types of programs, enabling students to pursue their degrees on a truly self-paced basis.
 With these programs, students can log into their virtual classes at any time of the day or night to complete assignments, watch pre-recorded lectures, and contribute to discussion forums.
 There are no scheduled class times, so your days will be open to taking care of your other obligations like work or family.